bplmaps/cartinal/README.md

 footer: MIT Licensed | Unless otherwise noted, all content is CC BY-NC 2.0, Leventhal Map & Education Center 2021
 ---

-# To update Guides
+# To update guides

 1. Create new guide as `<guide-name>.md` file in `/guides` directory
 2. Add that guide as an item in the `guides.json` file

-# Staging
+# Staging and local development

 1. Staging site builds from Netlify via the `netlify-build`
 2. See staging site here: [https://cartinal-dev.netlify.app/](https://cartinal-dev.netlify.app/)

+For local development:

+    npm run dev

+Use Node version 15.14.0.
+To downgrade or update Node, see [Node Version Manager](https://github.com/nvm-sh/nvm).

-Updates to Cartinal should be pushed to the `netlify-build` staging branch before being merged to `master`.
+> All updates to Cartinal should be pushed to the `netlify-build` staging branch before being merged to `master`.

 # Production deployment